webrage/hackland-cnc/Machine.md

 ### Job Setup Steps
 1. __Load the gcode__ (.tap file)
-  * In Mach3 -Load GCode - load from your USB drive inserted into CNC computer
+  * in Mach3 __Load GCode__ *- to load from your USB drive inserted into CNC computer*
-  * Check GCODE - make sure it is your file and the gcode looks OK
+  * check the gcode *- make sure it is your file and the gcode looks OK*
 2. __Zero the CNC machine X & Y coordinates?__
-  * To zero the machine - press the __REF ALL HOME__ button.
-The machine will head to the X & Y e-stops and then back off a little, giving it the info it needs to zero the machine.
-Green lights beside Zero X and Zero Y show it was successful.
+  * to zero the machine - press the __REF ALL HOME__ button.
+  *The machine will head to the X & Y e-stops and then back off a little, giving it the info it needs to zero the machine.
+Green lights beside Zero X and Zero Y show it was successful.*
+  * *Note:*
-  * Note: In Mach3 red around the Machine Coordinates button means it is showing the Machine coordinates, rather than the Job Coordinates.
+    * *in Mach3 red around the Machine Coordinates button means it is showing the Machine coordinates, rather than the Job Coordinates.*
-  * The X axis is the longer side (approx 2400mm), The Y axis is the shorter side (approx 1200mm)
+    * *the X axis is the longer side (approx 2400mm), The Y axis is the shorter side (approx 1200mm)*
-  * 0, 0 is the corner nearest the aluminium Z stop
+    * *0, 0 is the corner nearest the aluminium Z stop*
 3. __Place material on work table__
-  * Check job restrained effectively - restrain it now or do this later once you have drilled some safe holes
+  * restrain it now - *unless you are using the CNC machine to drill some safe restraining holes*
 4. __Zero the Job X & Y coordinates__
   * Jog machine to the bottom left hand corner of your job.
-  * Use __arrow buttons__ to move in X & Y directions; or __shift-arrow__ moves more quickly
+    * __arrow buttons__ move in the X & Y directions slowly
+    * __shift-arrow__ moves in the X & Y directions quickly
-  * Use __PageUp__ and __PageDown__ to move in Z directions (Don’t move Z too far up or down) *Remember that you are zeroing the machine coordinates when there is NOT a red box around the  Machine Coordinates button.*
+    * __PageUp__ & __PageDown__ move in the Z directions *- be careful not to move the router too far up or down*
-  * Set the job coordinates to X=0 , Y=0 by pressing the __Zero X__ and __Zero Y__ buttons
+  * Set the job coordinates to X=0 , Y=0 by pressing the __Zero X__ and __Zero Y__ buttons - *remember that you are zeroing the machine coordinates when there is NOT a red box around the __Machine Coordinates__ button.*
-  * __Regen Toolpath__ - look at the display (Toggle Display Mode if needed) showing the location of your job relative to the table.
+  * __Regen Toolpath__ - look at the display (Toggle __Display Mode__ if needed) showing the location of your job relative to the table.
 The cross hairs should be over the left hand corner of your job.
-  *Note, don’t worry about Z-axis, this zeros automatically when the tool zeros.*
+  * *Note, don’t worry about Z-axis, this zeros automatically when the tool zeros.*
-  *Note also that Z is homed to top, so touching the work with the mill is a -ve number*
+  * *Note also that Z is homed to the top, so touching the work with the mill is a -ve number*
 5. __Trace the job to make sure if all fits on the stock__
   * Check toolpath looks OK
   * Check Z clearance?
-6. __Override feed rate to 10% when job is starting__
+6. __Override feed rate to 10%__
    * return to 100% when job is running as expected.
 7. __Start running the gcode__
-  * __Cycle Start__
+  * press the __Cycle Start__ button
+  * Restrain the work once the drilling of restraining holes complete *- If drilling restraining holes, this should be the first CNC process in your gcode*
+  * return the feed rate to 100% *- when job is running as expected*

 ### CNC Shutdown Steps